nodiz/Lumen/README.md

  Very good repo because of the autoresizing anchors, capable of detect both small and big objects precisely.

--use 'sbb2yolo.py' which adapt the folder structure and the annotations (xmin,ymin, w, h) to normalize(xmid, ymid, w,h)
+- use 'sbb2yolo.py' which adapt the folder structure and the annotations (xmin,ymin, w, h) to normalize(xmid, ymid, w,h)
 - download https://github.com/ultralytics/yolov5
 - create config.yaml
 ```